 How data management can make a difference

-Data management can also help you bridge the gap between admissions and marketing to achieve growth objectives.
-Historically, data is stored in disparate systems and lives with each individual team.
-Building a team approach that integrates all your tools can drive stronger outcomes that everyone is seeking.
+Data management can also help you bridge the gap between departments, like admissions and marketing, where historically data is stored in disparate systems.
+Building a team approach that integrates all your data and tools can drive stronger outcomes throughout the institution.

 “Data management can help institutions better understand the impact of important decisions, as well as develop new approaches that lead to increased student success, greater efficiency and cost-containment, and innovative approaches to everything from teaching and research to facilities management,” Battista offers.